JavariaNadeem81/JavariaNadeem81/README.md

 ---

 ## 📊 What I’m Working On
 - Developing **machine learning projects** and intelligent applications
+- Working with data to uncover meaningful insights and build data-driven solutions for the future.
 - Creating **data-driven solutions and dashboards**
 - Exploring **automation and real-world problem-solving with Python**